 Finally the shape and size of the light bear upon its usefulness for a particular application.
-Typical shapes include small spots of light typically 6 mm in diameter, flood lamps that produce a large square of light or "foot print" and focused beam lights that produce a high intensity beam that is typically 2,5 cm x 15 cm.
+Typical shapes include small spots of light typically 0.25" (6 mm) in diameter, flood lamps that produce a large square of light or "foot print" and focused beam lights that produce a high intensity beam that is typically 1" x 6" inches

+(2.5 cm x 15 cm).
 Dymax offers curing systems in all three configurations.

 - UV Spot Systems

-- Flood Curing Chambers
+- Flood and Focused Beam Curing Chambers

-- Flood Systems Mounted on Conveyors or Indexing Tables
+- Flood and Focused Beam Systems mounted on Conveyors or Indexing Tables